WHAT IS THE STATE OF THE DEAD?

-Here, the English word 'spirit' is a translation of the Hebrew word 'ruwach', which means 'wind' or 'mind'.
+Here, the English word spirit is a translation of the Hebrew word ruwach, which means wind or mind.
 It does not mean a physical being or even a being at all.
-Rather, it denotes something that is not physical.
+Rather, it denotes something which is not physical.

 "The burden of the word of the Lord for Israel, says the Lord, which stretched forth the heavens, and laid the foundation of the earth, and forms the spirit of man within him" (Zech.12:1 KJV).
 See also Ecc.12:5-7.

-The spirit in man is only one of the two elements of human life that the scientific community does not understand or ascribe to human life function.
+The spirit in man is only one of the two elements of human life that the scientific community neither understands nor ascribes to the human life function.
 Nevertheless, the spirit in man is of major importance to human life after death.

 THE GOD OF SPIRITS

-"And they fell on their faces, and said, O God, the God of the spirits of all flesh, shall one man sin, and will you be angry with all the congregation?"
+"And they fell on their faces, and said, O God, the God of the spirits of all flesh [i.e., humans], shall one man sin, and will you be angry with all the congregation?"
 (Num.16:22 Para.).

 "Let the Lord God, the God of the spirits of all flesh, set a man over the congregation" (Num.27:16 Para.).

-The spirit in man is not an undefinable essence nor is it mysteriously apart from man.
+The spirit in man is neither an undefinable essence nor mysteriously apart from man.
 The spirit of man is man.
 The physical body is the habitation of the spirit, which is the sentient and conscious element of the human creation.

 WHAT HAPPENS WHEN HUMANS DIE?

-The Bible describes two major events that take place at the death of a human being and these events are of extreme importance to the final destiny of each individual, because each event decides whether or not each individual will have a future existence.
-The Bible describes what happens to a human being's physical body and spirit at death.
+The Bible describes two major events which take place at the death of a human being.
+These events are of extreme importance to the final destiny of each individual, because each event decides whether or not each individual will have a future existence.

-What the Bible says about the physical and spirit record and the events that happen to humans after death is very different from what is taught by the religions of this world.
-According to the Bible, after a human dies, there are two records of their existence: one that is kept in heaven and one that is kept on earth.
+What the Bible says about the physical and spirit record and the events which happen to humans after death is very different from what is taught by the religions of this world.
+According to the Bible, after a human dies, there are two records of their existence: one which is kept in heaven and one which is kept on earth.

 NO MENTAL ACTIVITY AFTER DEATH